holonym-foundation/holonym-browser-extension/README.md

 - Node ^16.14.2
 - Rollup (used for general bundling)

+## Contributing

+NOTE: Please do not include the dist/ folder in any commits.
+This folder is included in version control so that we can take snapshots of each version published to the Chrome Web Store.
+Changes to this folder only need to be committed immediately before a new version of this extension is submitted to Chrome for review.

 ### Credential object schema

 The extension can store any credentials that follow two constraints: